 Time frame: Assessed 3 months following discharge from residential addiction treatment facility (approximately 90 days post-discharge).

-Drug Use (Urine Drug Screens)
+Opioid Drug Use

 Time frame: Assessed 1 month following discharge from residential addiction treatment facility (approximately 30 days post-discharge).

-Drug Use (self-report)
+Opioid Drug Use

 Time frame: Assessed 2 months following discharge from residential addiction treatment facility (approximately 60 days post-discharge).

-Drug Use (self-report)
+Opioid Drug Use

 Time frame: Assessed 3 months following discharge from residential addiction treatment facility (approximately 90 days post-discharge).